bvonkonsky/RepData_PeerAssessment1/PA1_template.md

 }

-# generate a histogram for the total number of steps per day
+# Generate a histogram for the total number of steps per day wit no NA
+# values
 totalSteps(stepsPerDayNoNA)
 ```